QuantVI/fcs/README.md

 1. Install Django with pip
     - The command line utility `django-admin` will be available in the scripts directory.
 1. Add an "app" to Django (aka Create a Django project)
-    - `django-admin startproject littlelemon`
+    - `django-admin startproject bigorange`
-    Note that _littlelemon_ is the intended name for a NEW projec that doesn't
+    Note that _little lemon_ is the intended name for a NEW project that doesn't
     exist yet.
 Also, the name doesn't need to be the same as the virtual environment.
     This sort of "name overloading" is annoying and confusing.
     Furthermore __startproject__ really means _create a new project and folders with this name..._.